The following workflow will download files from a folder on a remote FTP server and send an e-mail that they were downloaded.

 In the Local Files box, specify the destination at which to save the files.
 (EFT must have permission to write to the folder.)
 If you type a folder that does not exist, EFT will create it.

 Click OK to close the FTP Download dialog box.

-Drag Send E-mail to the Steps pane.
+Drag Email > Send Message to the steps pane.
 The Send E-Mail dialog box appears.

-Define the To, From (on the Advanced tab), Subject, and Body of the e-mail, then click OK.
+Define the To, From, Subject, and Body of the message, then click OK.

-Click Update and Close to save the Workflow.
-The Workflow is now ready to be used in Event Rules.
-For example, you could create a Timer Rule and add this Workflow as an Action to download all of the files from a specific folder on an FTP Server every day at 8 a.m., and send an e-mail notification that the files were downloaded.
+Click Save and Close to save the workflow.
+The workflow is now ready to be used in Event Rules.
+For example, you could create a Timer Rule and add this workflow as an Action to download all of the files from a specific folder on an FTP Server every day at 8 a.m., and send an e-mail notification that the files were downloaded.